Alexseij/tasks/README.md

 # How does it use ?

-Use command : `go run main.go` .that command has three flags :
+Use command : `go run main.go -task="TASK_NAME"`.

+That command has three flags :

-`-input` - path to input file (by default example/input.txt) `-output` - path to output file (by default example/output.txt) `-task` - which task is using
+`-input` - path to input file (by default example/input.txt).
+`-output` - path to output file (by default example/output.txt).
+`-task` - which task is using.

 # Values for -task